31 Wineries to Visit in Washington and Oregon

 Founded by husband and wife duo Lynn and Ron Penner-Ash in 1998, Penner-Ash Wine Cellars has been nothing short of a trailblazer in the Willamette Valley.
 Lynn is one of the first women winemakers in the region, and last year celebrated her 20th anniversary.
 Expect exquisite silky-smooth, richly layered vineyard-designate Pinot Noirs from famous sites like Shea Vineyard and Hyland Vineyard, as well as robust Syrahs and bright and energetic Rieslings that come from exceptional sites throughout Willamette’s major AVAs.

 The winery is perched atop a hill overlooking the Yamhill-Carlton AVA, with stunning views (dubbed locally as a “Kick-Ash view”) of the valley.
-In colder months, book a communal “Winter Seated Tasting” and enjoy flights in the warm glow of a fireplace.
-In warmer months, there are Adirondack chairs—perfect for soaking in the views, and also a patio with picnic tables, which are available to those who become club members, or if you book a private seated tasting.
+In colder months, enjoy flights in the warm glow of a fireplace.
+In warmer months, there are Adirondack chairs—perfect for soaking in the views—and also a patio with picnic tables.
 Expect flights to offer 5-6 wines, typically a current-release white or rosé followed by Pinot Noirs.
 One of the standout wines to try is their “Pas de Nom” Pinot Noir, which means “without a name,” in French, and is a special cuvée made from Lynn’s favorite barrels in a given vintage.

 Appointments available: open to the public 7 days a week from 11am-5pm for drop-ins, although booking an appointment in advance is highly encouraged